The broad-lined type Ic supernova 2020lao experienced an energetic explosion with no central-engine signatures: Introduction

-The advent of robotic telescopes with high-cadence, all-sky imaging capabilities, combined with machine learning techniques for near-real-time transient identification, has ushered in an era where supernova discovery rates have soared to thousands per year, with an increasing number detected within hours to a day of explosion (hereafter, $t_{exp}$).
-For example, ALeRCE (Automated Learning for the Rapid Classification of Events) identified ZTF20abbplei (hereafter SN~2020lao) within public stream Zwicky Transient Factory (ZTF; \citealt{Bellm2019}) images taken 2020~May~25.41 UT (i.e., JD~2458994.91; \citealt{Forster2020}).
+The advent of robotic telescopes with high-cadence, all-sky imaging capabilities, combined with machine learning techniques for near-real-time transient identification, has ushered in an era where supernova (SN) discovery rates have soared to thousands per year, with an increasing number detected within hours to a day after the time of the explosion (hereafter, $t_{exp}$).
+For example, the Automated Learning for the Rapid Classification of Events (ALeRCE) identified ZTF20abbplei (hereafter SN~2020lao) within public stream \textit{Zwicky} Transient Facility (ZTF; \citealt{Bellm2019}) images taken 2020~May~25.41 UT (i.e., JD~2458994.91; \citealt{Forster2020}).
 As there were already a handful of previous ZTF non-detections, the source was flagged as a rising SN candidate.
-A week after discovery, \citet{Burke2020} reported the candidate to be a bonafide SN~Ic-BL.
+A week after discovery, \citet{Burke2020} reported the candidate to be a bona fide SN~Ic-BL.

-SN~2020lao was fortuitously located within the TESS (Transiting Exoplanet Survey Satellite) footprint, with observations covering its position prior to discovery.
-The full TESS light curve was presented by \citet{Vallely2021}, who inferred $t_{exp}$ of 2020 May 25.13 UT (i.e., JD~$2458994.63\pm0.06$).
-More recently, \citet{Anand2024} estimated a $t_{exp}$ value of JD~$2458993.57\pm0.75$ based on power-law fits to the early ZTF $g$- and $r$-band photometry.
-A re-examination of these data sets (see below) yields a $t_{exp}$ value a day earlier, that is on JD~$2458993.64^{+0.23}_{-0.20}$, which is adopted throughout this work.
+SN~2020lao was fortuitously located within the Transiting Exoplanet Survey Satellite (TESS) footprint, with observations covering its position prior to discovery.
+The full TESS light curve was presented by \citet{Vallely2021}, who inferred a $t_{exp}$ of 2020 May 25.13 UT (i.e., JD~$2458994.63\pm0.06$).
+More recently, \citet{Anand2024} estimated a $t_{exp}$ of JD~$2458993.57\pm0.75$ based on power-law fits to the early ZTF $g$- and $r$-band trytry.
+A reexamination of these datasets (see below) yields a $t_{exp}$ value a day earlier, that is, on JD~$2458993.64^{+0.23}_{-0.20}$, which is adopted throughout this work.